Search This Blog

 Importance of Domain Knowledge for Project Manager Excellence

 So, what is necessary for a PM to excel or prepare for career change?
-Take a look at the various job requirements for project manager.
+Look at the various job requirements for project managers.
 Can you see a job posting for a Healthcare Software Developer post, a Retail Database Administrator, or a Financial Services QA analyst?
 No.

-But, you can see job posts asking for a specialized experience in the application or technical domain areas knowledge.
+But you can see job posts asking for specialized experience in the application or technical domain areas knowledge.
 See examples such as the recent job requirements - a Java Programmer, a SQL Server Administrator, or a SAP Quality Engineer - that have surfaced recently.

-Similarly, a number of jobs in the project management have begun asking for the industry specific domain knowledge.
+Similarly, several jobs in project management have begun asking for industry specific domain knowledge.
 The postings like a Healthcare Project Manager, Pharmaceutical Project Manager with IT experience, IT Project Manager, Infrastructure Project Manager, Construction Project Manager, etc. speak for the increasing attention to specific domain knowledge skills that team members and stakeholders are seeking in a project manager.

 1 comment: